Call me on the job on:

 • Make sure the post concrete is proud of ground level with a smoothed pitched slope so water will drain away and ensure the timber post will not be in saturated conditions.

-• Treat the timber posts with a good quality timber paint before they fixed securely in the ground.
+• Treat the timber posts with a good quality timber paint or bitumen sleeve before they fixed securely in the ground.

 • From ground level to 100mm above, should not have nails or screws as this is the wetting zone and is most likely to transmit moisture through to the untreated timber.
 This is most likely to give a shorter life expectancy to the wood post.